Program Overview

 The MSW/MPH Dual Degree Program is coordinated between the School of Social Work at The University of Alabama in Tuscaloosa and the School of Public Health/Department of Health Care Organization and Policy, concentration in Maternal and Child Health Policy and Leadership at the University of Alabama at Birmingham.

-At that time, the curriculum will emphasize Advanced Generalist.
 This approach to social work practice is defined as the practitioner’s ability to simultaneously address complex situations within and across multiple levels and systems.
 This strength-based orientation incorporates core social work knowledge, skills, values and ethics preparing students to adequately assess and intervene at all levels of practice.
-Social workers across the globe need to be prepared to work in diverse geographic areas and to effectively address complex problems across multiples systems of intervention including individual, family, group, community, and organizational.
-Advanced generalist practice is differentiated from generalist practice in that it includes the complexity of the problem and context of service provision, has enhanced technical abilities, and more refined direct and indirect skills.
-Through this new focus, our graduates will be able to competently engage in independent application of advanced social work knowledge, theories, skills, values, and ethics into assessment and intervention at all system levels.
+Advanced generalist practice is differentiated from generalist practice in that it includes the complexity of the problem and context of service provision, has enhanced technical abilities and more refined direct and indirect skills.
+Through this new focus, paired with social justice and trauma-informed frameworks, our graduates will be able to competently engage in independent application of advanced social work knowledge, theories, skills, values and ethics into assessment and intervention at all system levels.

 Admission